microsoft/python-sample-vscode-flask-tutorial/README.md

 This sample contains the completed program from the tutorial, [Using Flask in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).
 Intermediate steps are not included.

+It also contains Dockerfile and uwsgi.ini files necessary to build a container with a production server.
+The resulting image works both locally and when deployed to Azure App Service.

 Contributions to the sample are welcome.
 When submitting changes, also consider submitting matching changes to the tutorial, the source file for which is [tutorial-flask.md](https://github.com/Microsoft/vscode-docs/blob/master/docs/python/tutorial-flask.md).

 # Contributing